Consumer Medicine Information

 How much to take

-Pioglitazone tablets should be taken once a day as advised by your doctor.
+Pioglitazone tablets should be taken once a day.

 How to take it